 But if there’s just too much grime and dirt, perhaps it’s time to get a new coffee thermos.
 See our list of best coffee thermoses here.
-You can also check out our roundup of the best travel mugs in this post.
+You can also check out our number 1 choice for the best travel coffee mugs in this post.

 To get the tea stains out of a stainless steel thermos, it is best to use the vinegar and baking soda method.
 In fact, the mixture can deal with any liquid-based stains inside your coffee thermos.